Use the data browser

 Create and save variable lists

 Once you have selected variables, you can save the list for future use in workflows.
-All saved variables, including variable lists and custom variables, are stored in Saved variables, accessible from the main page of the data browser.
+All saved variables, including variable lists and custom variables, are stored in Saved lists, accessible from the main page of the data browser.

 Depending on the workflow you are performing, you can do any of the following to save a variable list: